Protective Hairstyles for Hair Growth

 3. Re-moisturize and Seal

 I would recommend wrapping the hair at night to practice good night hair care.
-Wrapping the hair at night protects your strands from the natural elements such as dry air and rubbing against hard surfaces such as fabric and cotton sheets.
+Wrapping the hair at night is a protective styles that protects your strands from the natural elements such as dry air and rubbing against hard surfaces such as fabric and cotton sheets.
+Also , using a daily moisturizer before you wrap your hair is a great way to implement overnight hair conditioning.

-You will benefit from wrapping your hair at night because your hair goes un-touched at night and is also protected.
+You will benefit from wrapping your hair at night and using a hair bonnet because your hair goes un-touched at night and is also protected by and elastic band at the perimeter of the head.
 Your hair will feel soft and supple and will be smooth, straight, and shiny.
 You may also want to try dry shampoo before wrapping for a fresh feeling.